DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 #### 2.4 Run Class2D on batch job

 You could submit a job to job scheduler with `Running` tab settings.
-In this tutorial show an example with run **Class2D** process with batch job submission way.
+This tutorial shows an example about running **Class2D** process with batch job  way.

 1. Click `007:Class2D/ManuManuPick/` in `Finished jobs` window to re-load previous settings.
 2. Click `2D classification` in top-left corner to create a new settings.